Slow Cooked Turkey Breast

 - Arrange the chopped celery, carrot, onion and bay leaves in the bottom of the slow cooker.
 Drizzle with chicken broth.

-- Remove to a platter and tent loosely with aluminum foil.
+- Remove turkey to a platter and tent loosely with aluminum foil.
 Rest for at least 15 minutes before carving.

 Notes